cbarraco/google-assistant-over-rest/README.md

 ![Docker Automated build](https://img.shields.io/docker/automated/cbarraco/google-assistant-over-rest)

 This is a Docker container that contains a web server capable of talking to Google Assistant.
 You can simply make an HTTP POST to `/command` containing a command written as a normal sentence.
-This normal sentence is what you would say to Google Assistant to execute a command, like: "Turn on the kitchen lights"
+This normal sentence is what you would say to Google Assistant to execute a command, like: "Turn on the kitchen lights".
+The API will return a response which is the text version of what the Google Assistant would say.

+## How to use

+### Request
+HTTP POST to `http://localhost:5000/command` with JSON request body `{"command": "what time is it?"}`

+### Response
+Response with JSON body `{"result": "It's 10:54 a.m."}`

 ## How to run: